 How We Helped A Health-Focused Non-Profit Launch a COVID-19 Response Page

 Americares is a prominent non-profit health-focused relief and development organization established in 1979.
 Their health programs and medical donations serve 4,000 health care centers across more than 90 countries each year.
+They came to us in need of a COVID-19 response page.

 The Challenge: Build An Engaging COVID-19 Response Page